For Patients & Caregivers

 Not enough research has been done to say whether SAM-e can treat depression, arthritis, or liver disease.

 SAM-e is a compound produced naturally by the human body.
 It acts on a number of important molecules including hormones, neurotransmitters, fatty acids, DNA, proteins, and cell membranes.
 In the United States, SAM-e is marketed as a supplement to enhance mood, brain and neural function, joint mobility, and liver detoxification.

 Data suggest that SAM-e has anti-inflammatory and antidepressant properties.
 Lower levels of SAM-e have been observed with various diseases such as depression, Alzheimer’s and liver disease.
 However, study results on SAM-e for these conditions are mixed.
-In osteoarthritis, a few studies suggest benefit comparable with standard medications.
-More study is needed to determine safety and benefits.
+In osteoarthritis, a few studies suggest benefit comparable with standard medications, but a panel could not recommend it for pain.
+More study is needed to determine safety and potential benefits.

 SAM-e may interact with medications such as antidepressants, or other natural products that also affect serotonin levels.
 Therefore, patients should consult with their physician before taking this supplement.

 To treat arthritis

 A few studies show that SAM-e is as effective as conventional treatments in treating osteoarthritis, but a panel could not recommend it for pain because of insufficient evidence.
 More studies are needed.

 Earlier studies found SAM-e helpful in chronic liver disease, but additional studies are needed to confirm this.

 Initial studies suggest that SAM-e may help reduce liver toxicity caused by some drugs, but more studies are needed to confirm safety as well as effectiveness.